awsdocs/aws-control-tower-guide/doc_source/controls.md

 **The purpose of controls**

 Controls assist you to express your policy intentions\.
-For example, if you enable the detective control **Detect Whether Public Read Access to Amazon S3 Buckets is Allowed** on an OU, you can determine whether a user would be permitted to have read access to any S3 buckets for any accounts under that OU\.
+For example, if you enable the detective control **Detect Whether Public Read Access to Amazon S3 Buckets is Allowed** on an OU, you can determine whether an entity \(such as a user\) would be permitted to have read access over the internet to any Amazon S3 buckets, for any accounts under that OU\.

 ## Control behavior and guidance<a name="control-behavior"></a>